Testing goodness-of-fit and conditional independence with approximate co-sufficient sampling: Introduction

 \subsection{Related work}

-GoF testing dates back to the very early days of the field of statistics, and some of the most foundational nonparametric tests can be thought of as CSS tests, including the permutation test (conditions on the order statistics for an i.i.d. null).
-The formal idea of a CSS test seems to date back to at least \citet{bartlett1937properties}, although the value of sufficient statistics for GoF testing in the presence of nuisance parameters has also been used in many other ways, e.g., \citet{durbin1961some,kumar1977sufficiency,bell1984inference} decompose the data into a minimal sufficient statistic and an ancillary statistic and construct a GoF test based on the parameter-free distribution of the ancillary statistic.
+GoF testing dates back to the very early days of the field of statistics, and the literature even on just parametric GoF is far too numerous to cite.
+Instead, we focus our literature review on the subfield of CSS testing, which distinguishes itself within the broader field of parametric GoF testing by guaranteeing Type I error control with \emph{any} test statistic under a parametric null model, the potential advantages of which have been described earlier in this section.
+In fact, some of the most foundational nonparametric tests can be thought of as CSS tests, including the permutation test (conditions on the order statistics for an i.i.d. null).
+The formal idea of a CSS test seems to date back to at least \cite{bartlett1937properties}, although the value of sufficient statistics for GoF testing in the presence of nuisance parameters has also been used in many other ways, e.g., \cite{durbin1961some,kumar1977sufficiency,bell1984inference} decompose the data into a minimal sufficient statistic and an ancillary statistic and construct a GoF test based on the parameter-free distribution of the ancillary statistic.